 Blocking real questions is the only shield against exposure of dark affairs.
 Only inquiries about renovation make it to the stage, about other properties the prince intends to acquire, even a question about his love life.
-The prince is very private about it, but he gives the sexy brunette who asked a seductive smile.
+The prince is very private about it, but he gives the brunette who asked a seductive smile.

 “Sadly, I haven’t met the love of my life yet,” he says in his musical voice that makes the brunette flush.
-Boy, is she obnoxious with those Botox-swollen lips and fake fingernails.
+Boy, is she obnoxious with those needle-enhanced lips and fake fingernails.
 I crease my nose.

 “But I sure hope Cupid takes his aim on me soon,” he concludes.

 The brunette isn’t the only one who sighs like a hopeful idiot upon his answer.
 This beautiful bastard has women at his feet, and he sure as hell knows it.
 He plays on it, seducing them, depleting them of attention, admiration, adoration, sex, then throwing them away like broken shells.